AROUND AFRICA: Somali Attacks, Ghana Water Woes, Latest from Mali

 About 15,000 more refugees have flooded into the camp since the ench intervention in January and now conditions at the camp are so bad that many who were healthy became ill or malnourished after they arrived, CNN reports.

 Entry filed under: Africa, Counter Insurgency, Counter Terrorism, National Security and Defense, News Developments, Unconventional Warfare.
-Tags: Africa, Burkina Faso, Counter Insurgency, counter terrorism, Defense, Ethiopia, Ghana, Kenya, Mali, nation building, Somalia, water security.
+Tags: Africa, Burkina Faso, Counter Insurgency, counter terrorism, Ethiopia, Ghana, Kenya, Mali, nation building, Somalia, Topics, water security.